mikitaserabrakou/3x3-show-list/README.md

 ## License

 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See LICENSE.md for more information.